devangtomar/learning-devops/kubernetes/hands-on/network-and-service.md

 ### Create ClusterIP Service to reach backend pods.

+- ClusterIP Service created.
+If any resource in the cluster sends a request to the ClusterIP and Port 5000, this request will reach to one of the pod behind the ClusterIP Service.
+- We can show it from frontend pods.
+- Connect one of the front-end pods (list: "kubectl get pods", connect: "kubectl exec -it frontend-5966c698b4-b664t -- bash")
+- In the K8s, there is DNS server (core dns based) that provide us to query ip/name of service.
+- When running nslookup (backend), we can reach the complete name and IP of this service (serviceName.namespace.svc.cluster_domain, e.g. backend.default.svc.cluster.local).
+- When running curl to the one of the backend pods with port 5000, service provides us to make connection with one of the backend pods.

 To generate quickly via dry run use.. `kubectl create service clusterip my-clusterip --tcp=80:80 --dry-run=client -o yaml`

 ```yml